YOU CAN MAKE A POSITIVE ENVIRONMENTAL IMPACT EVEN WHEN CLEANING YOUR HOME – DIY HOME CLEANING SOLUTIONS

 Some people are not bothered by short term exposure to these products.
-Others have had eye irritation and visual problems, skin irritation, a feeling of dizziness, nausea and more.
+Others have had eye irritation and visual problems, skin irritation, a feeling of dizziness, nausea, and more.
 With long term exposure others have had their liver, kidneys and central nervous system affected.

-Volatile Organic Compounds can be found in home dry-cleaning products, professional dry-cleaning products, cleaning and painting products.
+Volatile Organic Compounds can be found in home dry-cleaning products, professional dry-cleaning products, cleaning, and painting products.

 VOCs are considered by American and Canadian authorities as the worst pollutants found in household cleaners.
 They include three elements that when used and then rinsed down the sink, or toilet and finally out into our waterways wreak havoc.

-They are: Nitrogen, Ammonia and Phosphorus.
-A caucus group in Canada called, the Canadian Labour Environmental Alliance Society claim that, dishwashing detergents contain from 30 to 40% phosphorus.
+They are Nitrogen, Ammonia, and Phosphorus.
+A caucus group in Canada called, the Canadian Labour Environmental Alliance Society claim that dishwashing detergents contain from 30 to 40% phosphorus.
 Nitrogen can be found in a number of products, including floor cleaners.
 Ammonia is an ingredient in numerous multipurpose cleaners for around the house.
 In other words, these three VOCs can be found in almost all of our household cleaning products.

 When these products are used for cleaning, they are completed by rinsing them off.
 They run down the sink and into our water system.
 Unfortunately, these compounds cannot be taken out of the water before heading back to the lakes.
 There is no way to remove their toxicity at the water treatment plants.
-When they run back into the lake, or other fresh water system, their toxic nature causes plant life to accelerate, but that is not positive for the lake, or the animal life in them.
+When they run back into the lake or other freshwater system, their toxic nature causes plant life to accelerate, but that is not positive for the lake, or the animal life in them.
 They cause environmental damage and it starts right at our own homes.

-“Quats” Which stands for Quaternary Ammonium Compounds
+“Quats” stands for Quaternary Ammonium Compounds

-These elements can aid in creating bacteria that is antibiotic-resistant.
+These elements can aid in creating bacteria that are antibiotic-resistant.
 It is also a leading cause of skin problems in some people.
 Most disturbing is the evidence that these compounds can cause respiratory problems.
 In fact, some healthy people who regularly come in contact with Quats have become asthmatics.

 Our exposure to chlorine is massive.
-It is found in our taps where we go to drink water, or shower.
-It is also found in toilet bowl cleaners, scouring powders and bleach.
+It is found in our taps where we go to drink water or shower.
+It is also found in toilet bowl cleaners, scouring powders, and bleach.

 We are inundated with it through its fumes, through skin exposure when we touch city water and when we bathe in it.
 If there is any way to reduce our exposure, it is a positive choice to use it.

-The health risks from chlorine include, inflammation, or medical trouble with our respiratory system and thyroid malfunctioning.
+The health risks from chlorine include inflammation or medical trouble with our respiratory system and thyroid malfunctioning.

 There are many other toxic elements found in our standard cleaning products.
-If you are at all concerned about your health, or have someone in your household with allergies, it is well worth the time to investigate all of them.
+If you are at all concerned about your health or have someone in your household with allergies, it is well worth the time to investigate all of them.

 DIY (Do It Yourself), or Natural Cleaning Alternatives